 Prophages have the potential to carry non-essential "cargo" genes, which suggests they confer a level of specialization to their host bacterial species, whilst plasmids may confer a diverse array of virulence factors and AMR [30,31].
 Therefore it is critical to evaluate the accessory genome in parallel with the core.
-622 sequenced genomes were used to determine a pangenome, which yielded a core genome comprising 4,076 predicted genes present in ≥90% isolatesincluding all 12 recognised Salmonella Pathogenicity Islands as well as all 13 fimbrial operons found in the P125109 reference [32].
+622 sequenced genomes were used to determine a pangenome, which yielded a core genome comprising 4,076 predicted genes present in ≥90% isolates, including all 12 recognised Salmonella Pathogenicity Islands as well as all 13 fimbrial operons found in the P125109 reference [32].
+The core gene definition was set to minimize stochastic loss of genes from the core due to errors in individual assemblies across such a large dataset.
 The accessory genome consisted of 14,015 predicted genes.
-Of the accessory genes, 324 were highly conserved across epidemic clades the outlier cluster.
+Of the accessory genes, 324 were highly conserved across the global and two African epidemic clades, as well as the outlier cluster.
 Almost all were associated with the acquisition or loss of mobile genetic elements (MGEs) such as prophage or plasmids.
 Prophage regions have been shown to be stable in Salmonella genomes and are potential molecular markers, the presence of which has previously been used to distinguish specific clades [13,33].

-The lineage-specific whole gene differences of the major clades are summarized in Figure 2 and plotted against the representatives of the four major clades in Supplementary Figure .
+The lineage-specific whole gene differences of the major clades are summarized in Figure 2 and plotted against the representatives of the four major clades in Supplementary Figure 3.
 The lineage specific sequence regions include 57 predicted genes found to be unique to the global epidemic clade (Figure 2), all of which were associated with prophage ϕSE20, a region shown to be essential for invasion of chicken ova and mice in one previous study [34].
 There were a further 39 genes conserved in the global epidemic and the paraphyletic outlying cluster, which were absent from both African clades, 26 of which correspond to region of difference (ROD) 21 [32].
 The Central/Eastern Africa clade contained 77 predicted genes that were absent in the other clades.
-33 were associated with the virulence plasmid and a further 40 chromosomal genes were associated with a novel, Fels-2 like prophage region (els-BT).
+33 were associated with the virulence plasmid and a further 40 chromosomal genes were associated with a novel, Fels-2 like prophage region (fels-BT).
 The West African clade had only 15 distinct predicted genes, 11 of which were plasmid-associated.
-The two African clades shared a further 102 genes 48, including a leucine-rich repeat region, were associated with a novel prophage region closely related to Enterobacter phage P88, 44 were associated with a Gifsy-1 prophage found in S. Bovismorbificans and eight were associated with a Gifsy-2 prophage which has degenerated in the reference P125109.
+The two African clades shared a further 102 genes: 48, including a leucine-rich repeat region, were associated with a novel prophage region closely related to Enterobacter phage P88, 44 were associated with a Gifsy-1 prophage found in S. Bovismorbificans and eight were associated with a Gifsy-2 prophage which has degenerated in the reference P125109.

-The S. Enteritidis plasmid is the smallest of the Salmonella virulence plasmids at 58 kb and is unusual in that it contains an incomplete set of tra genes that are responsible for conjugative gene transfer.
+The S. Enteritidis plasmid is the smallest of the generic Salmonella virulence plasmids at 58 kb and is unusual in that it contains an incomplete set of tra genes that are responsible for conjugative gene transfer.
 The phylogeny of the S. Enteritidis virulence plasmid backbone was reconstructed using reads that mapped to the S. Enteritidis reference virulence plasmid, pSENV.
 120/675 (18%) genomes lacked pSENV.
-The plasmid phylogeny is similar to that of the chromosome, (Supplementary Figure ).
+The virulence plasmid phylogeny is similar to that of the chromosome, suggesting that they have been stably maintained by each lineage and diversified alongside them (Supplementary Figure 6).